seapagan/github-changelog-md/docs/usage/options.md

 ```

 This is a list of strings and is optional.
 If you do not specify this setting,
 all users will be included.
-This is NO command -line equivalent for this setting.
+This is NO command-line equivalent for this setting.

 ## Adding Arbitrary Text

-It is possible to add arbitrary text to the changelog, either at the top of the
+It is possible to add arbitrary text to the changelog, either at the **top** of
-changelog, between releases, or to a specific release.
+the changelog, **between releases**, or to a **specific release**.

 ### Add an introductory paragraph